rust-lang/book/second-edition/nostarch/chapter19.md

 temporary), and `context` will go out of scope at the end of the function (`parse_context` takes ownership of it).

-Rust thinks we're trying to return a reference to a value that goes out of scope at the end of the function, because we annotated all the lifetimes with the same lifetime parameter.
+Rust thinks we’re trying to return a reference to a value that goes out of scope at the end of the function, because we annotated all the lifetimes with the same lifetime parameter.
 That told Rust the lifetime of the string slice that `Context` holds is the same as that of the lifetime of the reference to